 VaryVac™ Robotically-Controlled Vacuum Nest

-Hudson’s VaryVac™ robotically-controlled vacuum nest for filter plates has a unique combination of automated lid opening and sealing, precise closed-loop control of programmable vacuum levels, as well as an on-board computer that controls and monitors vacuum ramp-up, hold level and ramp down.
+Hudson’s VaryVac™ robotically-controlled vacuum manifold for filter plates has a unique combination of automated lid opening and sealing, precise closed-loop control of programmable vacuum levels, as well as an on-board computer that controls and monitors vacuum ramp-up, hold level and ramp down.

 The VaryVac allows controlled vacuum to be applied to filter plates with collection of filtrates into corresponding wells in receiving plates.
 A number of applications exist in which this technology can be useful, one obvious one being radioligand binding assays.